 The fixture and frame should not cause unintentional ground paths.
-Avoid welding of the frame, fixture or mounts in the presence of installed load cells, as stray currents from welding can damage these sensitive components.
+Avoid welding of the frame, fixture or mounts in the presence of installed load cells.
+Stray currents from welding can damage these sensitive components.

 2) Align Loads in the Proper Direction

 Ideally, in a measuring system all of the load or force will be transmitted through the load cell.
-If the force to be measured is not fully applied through the intended axial direction of the load cell, the measurement system cannot capture the correct reading.
+If the measured force is not fully applied through the intended axial direction of the load cell, the measurement system cannot capture the correct reading.
 This axis is often clearly marked or labeled on the device and is ideally perpendicular to the loading surface.

 This can happen in two ways: when the frame and mounts improperly guide the load, and when any attached structures (such as supports, safety cables, pipes and hoses) create “force shunts.”

 The most common reason for inaccurate load cell measurements is improper axial loading.
 Since loads can be compressive, tensile, or torsional, properly guiding the load direction depends on the application.
 Section 4 describes mounting best practices to mitigate improper loading.